godaddy/engineering/_posts/2019-08-08-kubernetes-gated-deployments.md

 contributions and would love to expand the decision plugins available to support other metric backends and analysis techniques.

-The GoDaddy Machine Learning team built Kubernetes Gated Deployments.
-Interested in helping to build personalized and experimentally validated services and experiences?
+Our team of engineers and full-stack data scientists builds experimentally validated services.
+Come join us and contribute to services that help us leverage experimentation services and machine learning models to improve the GoDaddy customer experience.
 We're looking for a [principal](https://godaddy.wd1.myworkdayjobs.com/GoDaddy_careers/job/Kirkland/Principal-Software-Engineering----Machine-Learning-and-Experimentation_R006162-1) and a [senior](https://godaddy.wd1.myworkdayjobs.com/GoDaddy_careers/job/Kirkland/Senior-Software-Engineering---Machine-Learning-and-Experimentation_R006435-1)